 I am a Postdoctoral researcher in the Department of Communication at the University of California, Los Angeles where I work with Anne S. Warlaumont in the Emergence of Communication Lab.
-My research explores cognitive development with a focus on early language comprehension and learning.
+I did my PhD work at Stanford where I worked with Michael Frank in the Language and Cognition Lab.

 MacDonald, K., LaMarr, T., Corina, D., Marchman V.A., & Fernald, A. (2018).
 Real-time lexical comprehension in young children learning American Sign Language.
 Developmental Science [PDF] [Preprint PDF] [paper site] [code repository]